OneKeyHQ/firmware/docs/common/communication/bitcoin-signing.md

 by the user and any new external outputs can only be paid for by new external inputs.

 The host signals that a transaction is a replacement transaction by setting the `orig_hash` and `orig_index` fields for at least one `TxInput`.
-Trezor will then automatically request metadata about the original transaction and verify the original signatures.
+Onekey will then automatically request metadata about the original transaction and verify the original signatures.

-A replacement transaction in Trezor must satisfy the following requirements:
+A replacement transaction in Onekey must satisfy the following requirements:

 * All inputs of the original transactions must be inputs of the replacement transation.
 * All _external_ outputs of the original transactions must be outputs of the replacement